sean-hut/contributing-rules/rules/committing/amaranth-commit-message-format.md

 - The summary must not end with a period.
 - The summary must start with one of the [category abbreviation][category-abbreviation] for example `B`.
 - The summary's first word after the category abbreviation must be lower case.
 - The summary must use the imperative mood.
-See imperative mood below.
+See [imperative mood][imperative-mood].

 [category-abbreviation]: <https://github.com/sean-hut/contributing-rules/blob/develop/rules/committing/amaranth-commit-message-format.md#category-abbreviation>